Milo1885/Tease-AI/README.md

 # Todo:

 Stefaf: Integration of Class myDirectory: Status ongoing.

-	Testrun to sort Lists like Win-Explorer: initialized in v0.54.5.1
+# Changelog - Patch 55.3.0

-# Changelog - Patch 55.0.0
+	Not all Changes have been tracked.

 * Added Features: